jerryliangxia/portfolio/src/posts/first-game.md

 <img src="/images/lightspeed-game/1.png" width="100%">

 This was it.
-Other than that, I added a logarithmic curve that increased the difficulty as the player progressed, and got sound effects made for my game.
-I added in some non-copyright music, spent a long time figuring out scenes, persisting music and a game over, pause and main menu.
+Other than that, I added a logarithmic scale for game difficulty, and got some pretty nice sound effects made for my game.
+I added in some non-copyright music, spent a long time figuring out scenes, persisting music, and a main menu.
 Here's a screen cap of some gameplay:

 <img src="/gifs/lightspeed-game/final_demo.gif" width="100%">

+And a v1.0 demo here:

+<iframe width="100%" height="315" src="https://www.youtube.com/watch?v=km58fM1ZCsM"frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen ></iframe>

 You can play the final product [itch.io](https://jerrylxia.itch.io/lightspeed).
 Hope it's worth your time!